 production and post-production activities.

-Top-level management of the manufacturers shall ensure adequate resources and assignment of competent personnel for risk management.
+Top-level management of the manufacturers shall ensure that adequate resources are allocated and that competent personnel is assigned for risk management.
 Top-level management shall define and document a policy for establishing criteria for risk acceptability.
-Such policy shall take into account the generally acknowledged state of the art, known concerns related to safety from interested parties and include the principle that risks shall be eliminated or reduced as far as possible by means of control measures without adversely affecting the overall residual risk.
-Top-level management shall ensure the risk management process is executed and shall review its effectiveness and suitability, at planned intervals.
+Such policy shall take into account the generally acknowledged state of the art, known concerns related to safety expressed by interested parties and shall include the principle that risks are to be eliminated or reduced as far as possible by means of control measures without adversely affecting the overall residual risk.
+Top-level management shall ensure that the risk management process is executed and shall review its effectiveness and suitability at planned intervals.

-The competent personnel responsible for performing risk management tasks shall be appropriately qualified.
-They shall have, where appropriate to perform their tasks, proven and documented knowledge of and experience in using the particular device, equivalent devices without an intended medical purpose or analogous devices with a medical purpose, knowledge of the technologies involved and risk management techniques.
-Evidence of personnel qualification and competences, such as education, training, skills and experience, shall be documented.
+The personnel responsible for performing risk management tasks shall be appropriately qualified.
+They shall have, where that is needed for the performance of tasks, proven and documented knowledge of and experience in using the particular device, equivalent devices without an intended medical purpose or analogous devices with a medical purpose, as well as knowledge of the technologies involved and risk management techniques.
+Evidence of qualification and competences of personnel, such as education, training, skills and experience, shall be documented.

-An analogous device shall be understood as the same device with a medical purpose or a medical device for which equivalence to the same device with a medical purpose has been demonstrated by the manufacturer in accordance with Section 3 of Annex XIV of the Regulation (EU) 2017/745.
+An analogous device with a medical purpose shall be understood as the same device with a medical purpose or a medical device for which equivalence to the same device with a medical purpose has been demonstrated by the manufacturer in accordance with Section 3 of Annex XIV to Regulation (EU) 2017/745 of the European Parliament and of the Council.

 The results of the risk management activities, including the reference to the device, the reference to the persons who carried out the activities and the dates of execution of such activities, shall be recorded.
 For every identified hazard, the records shall provide traceability to the results of risk analysis, risk evaluation, risk control and evaluation of residual risks.